aws-samples/aws-bootstrap-kit-examples/README.md

   * You already have a [AWS Config recorder](https://docs.aws.amazon.com/config/latest/developerguide/stop-start-recorder.html) (created automatically if you used AWS Config before)
 * Auto CDK bootstrap is only done in the original deployment region

+## Next

+We put together a step by step process in a [workshop](https://module02.d2kkvlxdfcyvu3.amplifyapp.com/020_landingzone/).